 We would always try to see you if possible because we understand these things happen, however you may need to rebook out of courtesy to the next patient.

 Do you have after work appointments or are you open on Saturdays?

 We are open late on Thursdays, offering appointments as late as 6pm.
-We are also open all day on Saturday.
+We are also open on Saturday until 3pm.

 Do you accept eyecare plan and eyecare vouchers?

 Yes, as long as they are still in date and we also need to see photographic ID to go with them.

 My work needs me to get safety glasses do you have these?

 Yes we can supply these, either privately or through eyecare plan if your company is part of the scheme.

 I need some sports specs for cycling and playing squash, can you get these?

 We have examples of sports glasses in the practice and we also have assess to many different types of leisure wear spectacles, including snooker, cycling, skiing, swimming, shooting and diving, to name but a few.
 Please ring the practice or call in for further information.